Dr-404/Linux_Foundation_Class/01_Basic_Linux/07_user_group_permission_management/7-1_user_management.md

 #### root user (root group)

--Most powerful and can do anything
+- Most powerful and can do anything

 #### Other user